top of page

 How to Build Real Attention Without Entertaining Your Kids or Class

 One of my favorite movies is the most boring to explain.
 There are no raging beasts, no intergalactic overlords, no rag-tag team of superheroes altering the space-time continuum and building an interstellar space bridge.
-It's just 151 minutes of a solitary man stranded on a distant planet, planting potatoes and communicating with Earth on a whiteboard.
+It's just151 minutes of a solitary man stranded on a distant planet, planting potatoes and communicating with Earth on a whiteboard.
 And when I put it that way, it doesn't sound so exciting.
 So why do I keep watching it?
-Because that lone astronaut faces dif
+Because that lone astronaut faces diff

 Why Praise Can Undermine Real Learning and What to Do Instead